 Temple of the Jedi Order (TotJO) FAQ

 Jediism is the religion of those who regard their Jedi practice as a religious vocation.
-Jedi observe a metaphysical entity called the Force and often practise meditation.
+Jedi observe a metaphysical entity called the Force and often practice meditation.
 Jedi beliefs at this Temple are outlined by our Doctrine and developed through participation in our training programmes.

 We are a group of individuals coming together in a community to promote goodwill, understanding, compassion and serenity.
 We pursue a spiritual and human awareness so we may serve the world.